 Basics of single stage air conditioning

-Single stage compressors always operate at 100% capacity.
+Single-stage compressors always operate at 100% capacity.
+In other words, they always run at full blast.
 They turn themselves on and off continuously throughout the day.

 Basics of variable speed air conditioning

 Variable speed compressors work differently.
-In order to maintain an indoor temperature that matches the setting on your thermostat, they operate continuously at less than 100% capacity – often as low as 25% or 30% capacity.
-As a result, they run for much longer cycles than single stage AC units.
-In summertime, they might run for all or most of the day!
+To maintain an indoor temperature that matches the setting on your thermostat, they operate continuously at less than 100% capacity – often as low as 25% or 30% capacity.
+As a result, they run for much longer cycles than single-stage AC units.
+In the summertime, they might run for all or most of the day!

 Here’s one way to get your head around the difference:

-- Single stage compressors blast your home with cold air and turn themselves off when when the desired temperature is reached.
+- Single-stage compressors blast your home with cold air and turn themselves off when the desired temperature is reached.

 - Variable speed compressors blow a smooth, steady stream of cold air into your home to maintain the desired indoor temperature, rarely turning themselves off.

-It runs at full capacity when you need it to and at a lower level when you don’t.
-Two stage units don’t run as continuously as a variable speed AC, but they do cycle on and off less frequently than single stage systems.
+A two-stage unit runs at full capacity when you need it to and at a lower level when you don’t.
+Two-stage units don’t run as continuously as a variable-speed AC, but they do cycle on and off less frequently than single-stage systems.